 - Virtual engineering and innovation

-Creating tomorrow's technologies in the fields of mobility, energy and health: this is the aim of the Department of Mechanics, Materials and Processes.
+Creating tomorrow's technologies in the fields of mobility, energy and health: this is the aim of the Department of Mechanical Engineering.
 Its teaching and research activities are related in particular to materials and innovation in manufacturing and mechanical engineering processes.

 Three other specialities are also accessible through partnerships: